-- a.
+a.
 Students requesting to withdraw from a course(s) during the Section Swap period must email their instructor and advisor via their official @my.tcl.edu student email address.
-The student's name will not appear on the official class roster of the new section, and the student will not be allowed to attend class until the course section changes have been entered into Self-Service by the instructor. - b.
+The student's name will not appear on the official class roster of the new section, and the student will not be allowed to attend class until the course section changes have been entered into Self-Service by the instructor.

+- b.
 Students must save a copy of the email request for their records. - c.
 The instructor will assign the student a grade of W. - d.
 The instructor inputs the student's withdrawal through Self-Service. - e.
 A grade of W will be recorded in Self-Service, on the final grade roster, and on the student's academic record. - f.
 The Office of Student Records pulls the report of dropped/withdrawn students and forwards the list to both the Financial Aid Office and Business Office. - g.
-The student is responsible for any remaining fees, tuition, etc. which result from the withdrawal.

-2. Administrative Withdrawal from Courses - Faculty Initiated

-- a.
-For students who have never attended a class, the instructor must assign a "Never Attend" code in Self-Service, no later than ten (10) days after the first day of class.
+The student is responsible for any remaining fees, tuition, etc. which result from the withdrawal. - 2.
+Administrative Withdrawal from Courses Faculty Initiated - a.
+For students who have never attended a class, the instructor will assign a "Never Attend" code in Self-Service, no later than ten (10) days after the first day of class.
 If a student is withdrawn by mistake, the instructor may add the student back in the course. - b.
-The instructor inputs the student's withdrawal onto the student's academic record through Self-Service. - c.
+The instructor inputs the student's withdrawal through Self-Service. - c.
 The grade will be recorded in Self-Service, on the final grade roster, and on the student's academic record. - d.
-The Office of Student Records pulls the report of dropped/withdrawn students and forwards the list to both the Financial Aid Office and Business Office. - e.
-The student is responsible for any remaining fees, tuition, etc. which result from the withdrawal.
+The Office of Student Records pulls the report of dropped/withdrawn students and forwards the list to the Financial Aid Office and to the Business Office. - e.
+The student is responsible for any remaining fees, tuition, etc. as a result of the withdrawal. - 3.
+Withdrawal from College - a.
+A student who is planning to withdraw from the college must settle all financial obligations to the college. - b.
+To withdraw from the college, the student must withdraw from all courses for which he or she is registered. - c.
+The withdrawal from the college is complete when the student has withdrawn from the last course.